-- provisions relating to the operation of price control (see "-Price Control"); - a prohibition on undue discrimination or undue preference in setting charges for water supply or sewerage services; - provisions to ensure that the financial affairs of the regulated business can be separately assessed and reported on; - obligations on the licensee to ensure that it has at its disposal sufficient financial and managerial resources to carry out the regulated activities; - restrictions on the disposal of land; - provisions on the payment of fees and the supply of information to Ofwat; - a provision allowing a licence to be terminated on 25 years' notice; - provisions relating to water supply licensing competition; and - restrictions on dealings with associated companies.
-Ofwat's consent is required for certain transactions including transferring certain rights or assets, guaranteeing any liability, or lending any funds to an associated company and all transactions with associated companies must be on an arm's length basis without cross subsidy.
+- provisions relating to the operation of price control (see "-Price regulation"); - a prohibition on undue preference or undue discrimination in the setting of charges - provisions to ensure that the financial affairs of the regulated business can be separately assessed and reported on - obligations on the licensee to ensure that it has at its disposal sufficient financial and managerial resources to carry out the regulated activities - restrictions in relation to transactions with owners and associated owners (the financial "ring fence") - Ofwat's consent is required for certain transactions including transferring certain rights or assets, guaranteeing any liability, or lending any funds to an associated company, and all transactions with associated companies must be on an arm's length basis without cross-subsidy - governing interactions with other appointees / licensees (for example, in relation to the transfer of customers) - restrictions on the disposal of land - a provision allowing the licence to be terminated on 25 years' notice - provisions on the payment of licence fees to cover the operating costs of Ofwat and the Consumer Council for Water and for the supply of information to Ofwat - provisions relating to water supply licence competition

-Licence conditions can be modified by Ofwat, either with the licensee's agreement or following reference to the Competition Commission for a decision on public interest grounds.
-Licence modifications can also result, in certain circumstances, from a merger or market investigation reference to the Competition Commission.
+Licence conditions can be modified by Ofwat, either with the licensee's agreement or following reference to the Competition and Markets Authority for a decision on public interest grounds.
+Licence modifications can also result, in certain circumstances, from a merger or market investigation reference to the Competition and Markets Authority.

-Regulators
+Regulators and Legislation